-Meteorological ("met") data (temperature, humidity, wind speed, wind direction, ceiling height, dew point, sea level pressure, station level pressure, and visibility) are downloaded from the National Oceanic and Atmospheric Administration's (NOAA) National Climatic Data Center (NCDC) at http://www7.ncdc.noaa.gov/CDO/dataproduct, as are the locations of the weather stations.
-Meteorological data are available nationally for the years 1979 through December 2017.
-Weather stations are identified by their Weather Bureau Army Navy (WBAN) and Cooperative Station (COOP) identification numbers.
 Meteorological data can be provided from the nearest met monitor or from a single station in each MESA Air community (including Riverside, CA; Rockland County, NY; and the metropolitan areas of the six cities).
 Because the data outside the MESA Air study areas has not been thoroughly reviewed for completeness and data quality issues, we recommend that "nearest met monitor" data be used with caution.
 For health analysis requests, we will provide the "community met monitor" data as the default.